dusanmitrovic98/AdvancedDataStructures/README.md

         A compact data structure used to represent a sequence of bits.

 [ ] 17.
 Binary Search Trees | status: PENDING
+        a binary tree in which every node has at most two children, with the left child being less than the parent and the right child being greater than the parent.

 [ ] 18.
 AVL Trees | status: PENDING